Total Pageviews

 "Exactly!"
 I said.

-"Well, you're in luck," she said, "because I watched the latest episode of Hack Your Mind on YouTube last night and the topic was Quantum Consciousness.
-I'll bet what you're experiencing is nothing more than your mind playing tricks on you."
+"Well, you're in luck," she said, "because I watched the latest episode of Hack Your Mind on YouTube last night, and the topic was Quantum Consciousness.
+I've watched one and a half episodes and by now, I must be an expert compared to most people."

 "One double cappuccino and one flat white," said the barista placing the cups on the table.